MaySur/WCPC/problem1/README.md

 int total_tax = (int) (total_income *.20);
 ```

-* Compare the total_tax by the amount that of tax Stacy reported she paid.
+* Compare the total_tax by the amount of tax that Stacy reported she paid.

 * If the total_tax is bigger than the amount of tax Stacy reported, then the program should output the string: 'STACY HAS COMMITTED TAX FRAUD'.
 * If the total_tax is less or equal to the amount of tax Stacy reported, then the program should output the string 'Stacy has not committed tax fraud'.
-* If the reported_tax is a negative number the program should output the string: 'Tax should be a non-negative integer.'

 ***

 ## Input
 Enter two integers:

-* The first integer, total_income, is a positive value greater than zero.
-This will represent Stacy's total income.
+* The first integer, total_income, is a positive value representing Stacy's total income.

-* The second integer, reported_tax, is a value representing Stacy's reported tax amount.
+* The second integer, reported_tax, is a positve value representing Stacy's reported tax amount.

 ## Output

 * There will be a single string outputed.
-Either the string STACY HAS COMMITTED TAX FRAUD Or Stacy has not committed tax fraud Or Tax should be a non-negative integer.
+Either the string STACY HAS COMMITTED TAX FRAUD Or Stacy has not committed tax fraud.

 ***

 ## Sample Inputs: